niplav/site/life_advice.md

 	makes no sense, since it usually doesn't take into account the quantity of badness ("all bad things are equally bad") and doesn't weigh it against the quantity of goodness produced (disallowing offsetting).
-Try to reconize if you do this, and if other people do this to you, and ignore it.
+Try to recognize when you do this, and if other people do this to you, and ignore it.
 	*	Example: If you start investing money, some people will probably tell you that you might be